Carrie Baird: Education

 Baird went to Le Cordon Bleu for a culinary arts program and was mentored by Jennifer Jasinski.

 Career

 In 2016, Baird helped Natascha Hess start The Ginger Pig as a food truck.
 The following year she became head chef of Bar Dough.

 In February 2020 she left Bar Dough and became co-owner and co-head chef with Natascha Hess at 'That’s What She Said.'
 The following month she added Rose’s Classic Americana (Rosetta Hall) to her restaurant repertoire.
 This opening happened seven days before coronavirus stay-at-home orders shuttered restaurants for dine-in service.

+She is the co-founder and executive chef of Fox and the Hen, which opened in 2023.

 Television

-Baird participated in Season 15 (and was a judge in Season 18 In 2021).
-She was a judge in Top Chef: Portland in 2021 (season 18) This was the first time the show ever used an elite rotating judging and dining panel.
+Baird participated in Top Chef: Colorado (season 15) in 2017.
+She was a judge in Top Chef: Portland (season 18) in 2021.
+This was the first time the show ever used an elite rotating judging and dining panel.
 She was a finalist in 2021 CADairy2Go in its cheese and mac category.